 When a cat chews on, licks or ingests any part of a lily plant, they may not show any signs of illness right away.
 Within a few hours, many will show stomach upset and lethargy.
 The tragic issue is that lilies will damage a cat’s kidneys irreparably within a short time of exposure.

 Thankfully, early and aggressive treatment of cats exposed to lilies can often prevent the dangerous loss of kidney function.
-If a cat is known to have chewed on a plant, a veterinarian will make the cat vomit, then give a coating agent to prevent further absorption of toxin and fluids to protect the kidneys.
+If a cat is known to have chewed on a plant, a veterinarian will make the cat vomit, then give a coating agent to prevent further absorption of toxins and fluids to protect the kidneys.
 Patients treated rapidly often make a full recovery, with no long-term kidney damage.

 Patients that come in already showing signs of kidney damage do not have as hopeful a prognosis, though many can be saved with intensive care.
-Some will have a life-limiting loss of kidney function that often requires long-term commitment to manage.
+Some will have a life-limiting loss of kidney function that often requires a long-term commitment to manage.

 The best way to prevent lily intoxication is to completely eliminate lily plants or flowers from any home with a cat!
 When sending flowers, let the florist know that you do not want any lilies in the bouquet of your cat-loving friends.

 Most veterinarians prefer cats to be exclusively housed indoors for a lot of safety reasons, the prevalence of daylilies being one of them.
-Daylilies are inexpensive, low maintenance, perennial plant that has the potential to endanger outdoor cats.
+Daylilies are inexpensive, low-maintenance, perennial plant that has the potential to endanger outdoor cats.
 Families of these kitties often won’t know about the exposure until it is too late to save their pet.

 If you suspect that your cat has been exposed to a lily plant, please seek immediate veterinary care or come directly to Veterinary Specialty Center.